Attracting the attention of homeowners and prospective buyers should be the primary focus for agents across the country.

 It'll open up your brand to a new network of people.
 College and high schools are community-driven.

 It might be one of the best ways to generate local interest that you've never thought of.

 The point is getting your brand in front of your audience in creative ways.
 Opening doors you never knew existed before.

 A tried and tested online marketing strategy is to create an engaging and relevant blog, which holds equally true in the real estate market.

-A well-thought-out and carefully planned blog can deliver massive value in building up a solid and loyal following over time, so it should form a key component in your online marketing plan.
+A well-thought-out and carefully planned blog can be boosted with strategic email campaigns and deliver massive value in building up a solid and loyal following over time, so it should form a key component in your online marketing plan.